The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

 \paragraph{Different moving strategies in the golf process.} It is natural to wonder about the rigidity of the model: since the distribution of $\TL$ does not depend on $p$, does it depend on the strategy of the ball ?

-The strategy of a ball is the choice it does to determine which hole to fill: basically, on $\znz$ and on $\Z$, it corresponds to the decision to go to the left or to the right.
-We borrow the following definitions to Nadeau \cite{Nadeau_2021}.
+\addition{The \textit{strategy} of a ball is, in full generality, the distribution of the trajectory that this ball will follow.
+It can be deterministic or not, and it can depend on the whole configuration $\eta^t$ at the time of its activation, or on a subset of it.

+We now allow the balls to move with a more complex strategy than the random walk: it can move according to some deterministic or random function, but as before, at each step, it can only move from one vertex to one of its neighbors (in particular it cannot jump over a free hole).} We borrow the following definitions from Nadeau \cite{nadeau_bilateral_parking_procedures}.
 We say that a strategy is \textit{shift invariant} if it is invariant by rotation on $\znz$ or invariant by translation on $\Z$.
-Moreover, a strategy is \textit{local} if a ball has a strategy that only depends on its clock and of the state of the process between the closest hole on its right and the closest hole on its left.
+Moreover, a strategy is \textit{local} if a ball has a strategy that depends only on its clock and of the state of the process between the closest hole on its right and the closest hole on its left.

-The following examples correspond to shift invariant and local strategies: \begin{enumerate} \item Each ball chooses independently a unique direction (left with probability $q$ or right with probability $1-q$) and moves in this chosen direction until finding a free hole. \item Each ball goes to the closest hole (and chooses one of them uniformly at random if the two holes are at the same distance). \item Or something completely arbitrary: A ball with clock $C$ goes to the left if the closest hole to the right is at an even distance, and otherwise does a random walk of parameter $C$. \end{enumerate}
+The following examples correspond to shift invariant and local strategies: \begin{enumerate} \item Each ball independently chooses a unique direction (left with probability $q$ or right with probability $1-q$) and moves in this chosen direction until it finds a free hole. \item Each ball goes to the closest hole (and chooses one of them uniformly at random if the two holes are at the same distance from the ball). \item Or something completely arbitrary: A ball with clock $C$ goes to the left if the closest hole on the right is at an even distance, and otherwise it does a random walk with parameter $C$. \end{enumerate}

-We can define a golf process with every shift invariant and local strategy on $\znz$ (still specifying $n$, $\nballs$ and $\nholes$ when needed) and on $\Z$ (specifying also $\db$ and $\dt$).
+We can define a golf process with every shift invariant and local strategy on $\znz$ (still specifying $n$, $\nballs$ and $\nholes$ if necessary) and on $\Z$ (also specifying $\db$ and $\dt$).
 We prove the following.

 \begin{proposition} We assume that each ball has a strategy that is shift invariant and local. \begin{itemize} \item For the golf process on $\znz$ (with initial condition given at the beginning of Section \ref{subsect:intro_znz}), $\TL$ has the same distribution as in the golf process with random walks of parameter $p$: Theorems \ref{thm:loitrousresiduels}, \ref{thm:phaseT} and \ref{thm:blocs_cercle_nb_nt_fixes} apply to this more general model.